All Episodes

 That's the basis of politics in America.

-I'm afraid that we are becoming a one party system with Republicans becoming just a regional party with so little representation of the Northeast or in the Middle Atlantic.
+I'm afraid that we are becoming a one-party system, with Republicans becoming just a regional party with so little representation in the Northeast or in the Middle Atlantic.

 I think as a government matter, it's very important to have a check and balance.

-That's a very important principle in the operation of our government.
+That's a very important principle in the operation of our government in the continuation on separation of powers.

-It's March 17th with the Hill Spectre flatly denying he's gonna change parties.
+It's March 17th with the Hill Specter flatly denying he's going to change parties.

 It's got to be really dramatic.